Get An In-Home Evaluation

 If the offer is accepted, the deposit is likely to be held in trust by the listing broker agent.
 This offers you buyer protection if the seller goes bankrupt.
 It is also protected by the insurance company, so even if the agency goes bankrupt, you can get your money back.

-A question often arises, can the buyer can get the deposit back if there is a problem with the fulfillment of the conditions or if the buyer does not want to go ahead with the purchase.
+A question often arises, can the buyer can get the deposit back if there is a problem with the fulfillment of the conditions or if the buyer does not want to go ahead with the purchase?
 There is no simple answer to this, as every situation is different.
-However, the deposit cannot be released until both parties agree.
-If a condition is not met, the seller may refuse to release the deposit if they believe the buyer is not acting in good faith.

 Another thing to consider is that not paying the deposit doesn’t make the deal null and void.
 If the seller chooses to sell the house to someone else and not be able to get the same purchase price, you can be sued for the difference and the cost of legal fees.
+Placing an offer on a house is serious business, and you should only ever take this step if you intend to move forward.

 Down Payment

 Once you have paid the deposit and the offer is in, it’s time to look to the next phrase, the down payment.
-The down payment is the amount of money you put towards the purchase price, to take a smaller loan.
-This is where the savings really comes into play which can help you pay a lower mortgage rate!
+The down payment is the total amount of money you put towards the purchase price.
+This amount actually includes the deposit, which you have already made.

 In Canada, you have to put down a minimum of 5 percent of the purchase price.
 For example, if you bought a house for $400,000, you would have to put at least $20,000.
 However, if you want to avoid mortgage default insurance you want to pay at least 20% ($80,000 in this case).
 Suppose you pay 20 percent, your payment will be deducted from the purchase price, and what is left is the amount you need to finance with your bank.
 For example: $ 400,000 (purchase price) – $ 80,000 (down payment) = $ 320,000 (mortgage loan amount).